Zum Inhalt springen

 Mail/SMTP configuration

 To use the full potential of the openDesk, you need to set up an SMTP relay that allows sending emails from the whole subdomain.
+The following attribute can be set:

 smtp: